ccmitchellusa/ibmcloud-agents/README.md

-# ☁️ IBM Cloud Base Agent 🤖 *(A2A compliant)*
+# ☁️ IBM Cloud Agents 🤖 *(A2A compliant)*

-**Lightweight** base AI agent for building IBM Cloud agents that have built-in access to IBM Cloud MCP tools.
+**Lightweight** Platform Engineering AI agent examples for IBM Cloud that have built-in access to IBM Cloud MCP tools.
-**Platform Engineering Agent examples** Example agents for Serverless computing Redhat Openshift & Kubernetes on IBM Cloud

 ## Features